mfelleisen/Santorini/Code/Common/README.md

 ## The Common Ontology ..
 Understanding between the Player and the Admin

+This directory defines the interface between a (local) Santorini player and the gaming framework (_Admin_).
+This includes

+- the class contract for a player
+- the data exchanged between the _Admin_ framework and a player.

 ### The Game Pieces

 The game framework relies on the following data representations of the